SOVEOS/SOV/README.md

 Working wallet prototype is at https://eossov.one

-We will be rewarding early contributors (code audits, medium articles, youtube videos, blogs, etc...) with SOV for a short time.
+We will be rewarding early contributors (testing contract, code audits, medium articles, youtube videos, blogs, etc...) with SOV for a short time.
-Telegram is https://t.me/eossov  Please join if you'd like to get involved!
+Telegram is https://t.me/eossov  Please join and get involved.
+We are open to all :)